Morvan's syndrome: Mechanism

 Antibodies against voltage-gated potassium channels (VGKC), which are detectable in about 40% of patients with acquired neuromytonia, have been implicated in Morvan's pathophysiology.
 Raised serum levels of antibodies to VGKCs have been reported in three patients with Morvan's Syndrome.
 Binding of serum from a patient with Morvan's Syndrome to the hippocampus in a similar pattern of antibodies to known VGKC suggest that these antibodies can also cause CNS dysfunction.
 Additional antibodies against neuromuscular junction channels and receptors have also been described.
 Experimental evidence exists that these anti-VGKC antibodies cause nerve hyperexcitability by suppression of voltage gated K+ outward currents, whereas other, yet undefined humoral factors have been implicated in anti-VGKC antibody negative neuromyotonia.
 It is believed that antibodies to the Shaker-type K+ channels (the Kv1 family) are the type of potassium channel most strongly associated with acquired neuromyotonia and Morvan's Syndrome.

 Whether VGKC antibodies play a pathogenic role in the encephalopathy as they do in the peripheral nervous system is as yet unclear.
 It has been suggested that the VGKC antibodies may cross the blood–brain barrier and act centrally, binding predominantly to thalamic and striatal neurons causing encephalopathic and autonomic features.

-Diagnosis

 Differential diagnosis

 The symptoms of Morvan's Syndrome have been noted to bear a striking similarity to limbic encephalitis (LE).
 These include the CNS symptoms consisting of insomnia, hallucinations, and disorientation, as well as dementia and psychosis.
 Both entities can be paraneoplastic and associated with thymoma.
 Recently, VGKC antibodies were found in patients with LE, strengthening the hypothesis that LE and Morvan's Syndrome may be closely connected.
 Varying symptoms may be used to determine which of the two diseases the subject has.
 Amnesia, seizures, and mesial temporal lobe structural abnormalities are features of LE, whereas myokymia, hyperhydrosis, and insomnia favor Morvan's Syndrome.